diegonti/VASP-MXenes/README.md

 ## Utilities

 The `/PP` folder contains the pseudopotentials (POTCAR) files for each atom, from where the POTCAR file of the structure will be created.
 The `/car` folder has different input files models.
 Both are used by the `VASP.py` script for creating the input files.
+In the `/car` folder, is also found the bash script that will be used for sending calculations to the cluster, put there the one that you want to use.
 <br><br>